 The decision to get gastric sleeve surgery is a significant one that can be full of anxiety and fear as well as hope and anticipation.
 For many people, a gastric sleeve is a lifeline.
 It’s not an easy road to travel, but it can be an extremely rewarding one.
 Once the surgery is over, emotions shift.
 The surgeon’s job is done, and now the patient must do the hard work.

 As you step into your post-op journey, you’re likely wondering what you can and should be doing to increase your chances of success.
-Many of these thoughts are related to foods and beverages or, more specifically, what is and is not off limits now.
-Alcohol tends to get brought up often in discussions of post-op diets, and it’s important for bariatric patients to understand how a gastric sleeve and alcohol affect each other.
+Many of these thoughts are related to foods and beverages or, more specifically, what is and is not off-limits now.
+Alcohol tends to get brought up often in discussions of post-op diets, and it’s important for bariatric patients to understand how drinking after gastric sleeve can affect you.

 It’s important for patients to understand what they can and can’t consume after having a gastric bypass.
 After initial healing is complete and your surgeon releases you, you should have a good idea of what your diet should consist of.
 This is because the way your body processes foods and beverages is different after surgery, and this includes how alcohol is processed.
-Here’s what you can expect when combining a gastric sleeve and alcohol.
+Here’s what you can expect when drinking after bariatric surgery.

 Even after the initial healing period, nausea and vomiting should still be a consideration when drinking alcohol.
-Don’t be alarmed if drinking alcohol causes you to become nauseated.
+Don’t be alarmed if alcohol consumption causes you to become nauseated.
 If so, stop drinking and use anti-nausea remedies to prevent vomiting.
 This can include ingesting ginger, lying down, getting fresh air, or taking prescribed medications.
-If alcohol routinely causes you to become nauseous, it may be something you want to avoid entirely.
+If alcoholic beverages routinely cause you to become nauseous, you may want to avoid alcohol entirely.

 You’ll most likely vomit at some point following your gastric sleeve surgery.
 Sometimes, this is a result of the expected nausea, and in rare cases, vomiting can be caused by a complication with the surgery.
 Although you are unlikely to damage your gastric sleeve by vomiting, it can cause your stomach to become inflamed and swollen, which can exacerbate unpleasant side effects.
 Since drinking alcohol after gastric sleeve surgery can get you heavily intoxicated quickly, it’s not difficult to reach the point of vomiting with drinking.
 Take care of your gastric sleeve by avoiding vomiting whenever possible, especially from alcohol.